 Grandma's old fashioned drop cookie recipes are very easy to make.
 They're called drop cookies because you make them by using a soft cookie dough that's dropped by spoonfuls onto a greased cookie sheet and baked.

-These old fashioned cookies are made using all-natural, wholesome ingredients, and they taste absolutely delicious.
-Everybody loves them.
-You simply can't beat the taste of homemade!
+These homemade cookies contain all-natural, wholesome ingredients, and they taste absolutely delicious.
+Everybody loves them, and they are so easy to make.

 Mom's Recipe Scrapbooks (c.
 1920s)

 1 cup of molasses, 1/2 cup of butter, 1/2 cup of water or milk, 3 cups of flour, 2 tablespoons of sugar, 2 teaspoons of ginger, 1 teaspoon of clove, 1/2 teaspoon of soda.
-Mix and bake in a moderate oven.
+Mix and bake in a moderate oven (375°F).

 One cup shortening, 1 cup sugar, 2 eggs.
 3 tablespoons sour milk, 1 cup chopped nuts, 1 teaspoon salt, 1/2 teaspoon soda, 1 teaspoon cinnamon, 1/2 teaspoon cloves, 2 cups flour, 2 cups natural bran.

 Cream butter, add sugar gradually, then beaten eggs, then milk in which soda has been dissolved, and dry ingredients mixed together.
 Add the nuts broken into quarters.

 Drop from a teaspoon on buttered baking sheets and bake in moderate oven (375°F).

 1. Sift together 1 cup all-purpose flour, 1-1/2 teaspoons baking powder, and 1/4 teaspoon salt.

 2. Put into bowl 3 tablespoons soft shortening and 1/2 teaspoon vanilla.